exabounds/ibm-pisa/branch-analysis/README.md

 # README Branch Behavior Analysis

 The IBM Platform-Independent Software Analysis tool provides an analysis that quantifies the predictability of the branch behavior of a program.
 To run this analysis, the user should first generate a trace of branches and their outcomes.
 To generate such a trace, the user should instrument the application code using the following two analysis flags:```-branch-entropy -branch-entropy-file="filename"```.
 The IBM Platform-Independent Software Analysis tool will thus create a trace with the name```filename```.
-An trace example is shown below:
+A trace example is shown below:

 ```
     | Branch type | Function_ID | BasicBlock_ID | Instruction_ID | T/F | Thread_ID | Processor_ID|